rwaldron/tc39-notes/es8/2017-03/mar-22.md

 YK: "Method-like syntax", can you clarify?
 I've read the document and I understand...I was thinking concise methods might eventually happen.
 We had a proposal before where you did not have to put curlies (??).

-MM: I'm not only trying to rationaliz proposal on the table, but also to rationalize how to further extend semantics so that they fit in the framework and keep consistency.
+MM: I'm not only trying to rationalize proposal on the table, but also to rationalize how to further extend semantics so that they fit in the framework and keep consistency.

 YK: So it looks like a method, what are the semantic consequences?

 AWB: In this proposal, we have reserved the meaning of the #constructor because we might want to have something but we're not quite sure in the future.

-MM: 3 reasons to prohibit something form the cross-product:
+MM: 3 reasons to prohibit something from the cross-product:

     - it would be harmful
-    - it woudl be non-sensical
+    - it would be non-sensical
     - we have not decided whether to allow but could decide later

 YK: So what does it mean if something has method-like syntax?

-AWB: A method that is a function that is defined as a poperty.
-Syntactically it's definig a function.
+AWB: A method that is a function that is defined as a property.
+Syntactically it's defining a function.

-MM: "method-like" means it's defining a function in that yoou can use "super" inside the definition and it's using method syntax.
+MM: "method-like" means it's defining a function in that you can use "super" inside the definition and it's using method syntax.

 YK: Static method, it goes on the prototype—